Can You Give Away Your Student Loans?September 8, 2021

 To transfer the loans, your child must meet the lender’s borrower requirements when they submit their application, or they won’t be approved for the loan.

-Not all lenders allow borrowers to transfer the loans into another person’s name, but ELFI is one that does.* You may qualify for parent loan refinancing if you are refinancing at least $15,000 in Parent PLUS Loans or private parent student loans.
+Not all lenders allow borrowers to transfer the loans into another person’s name.
+ELFI, for example, only allows the transfer of parent loans to a student but does not allow the student to transfer their loans to a parent.
+You may qualify for parent loan refinancing if you are refinancing at least $15,000 in Parent PLUS Loans or private parent student loans.
 When the loans are refinanced, you can choose a variable or fixed interest rate.
 You can select a term of five, seven, or 10 years for parent refinancing loans, so you can pick a term that works for your budget.

 Transferring student loans to a parent

-Similarly, it’s possible to transfer student loans to a parent.
-If you realize your child is struggling to repay their loans and want to help them, you could refinance the loans and take them over.
+While ELFI only allows parents to transfer student loans to their child through refinancing, with some lenders, it’s possible to transfer student loans from a child to a parent.
+In this case, if you realize your child is struggling to repay their loans and want to help them, you could refinance the loans and take them over.
 Going forward, the loans will only be under your name, and you’ll be responsible for their repayment.

 Transferring student loans to a spouse